ExtensionEngine/tapster/README.md

 - `password` (optional) - redis password.

 ## API
 - `set(key, value, ttl)` - TTL is optional.
-The global ttl will be used if the set method is called without ttl parameter.
+The global ttl will be used if the set method is called without a ttl parameter.
 - `get(key) => value`
 - `delete(key)`
 - `has(key)`